awsdocs/amazon-rekognition-developer-guide/doc_source/text-detection.md

 The blue boxes represent information about the detected text and the location of the text that's returned by the `DetectText` operation \(on an image\) or the `GetTextDetection` operation \(on a single frame of a video\)\.
 In this example, Amazon Rekognition detects "IT's", "MONDAY", "but", "keep", and "Smiling" as words\.
 To be detected, text must be within \+/\- 90 degrees orientation of the horizontal axis\.

-For an example, see [Detecting Text in an Image](text-detecting-text-procedure.md)\.
+For an example, see [Detecting text in an image](text-detecting-text-procedure.md)\.